ideawu/ssdb-docs/src/config.md

 	server:
     	readonly: yes|no

-SSDB server can be configured as readonly mode, if SSDB is running in readonly mode, any write operation command will rejected by the server:
+SSDB server can be configured as readonly mode, if SSDB is running in readonly mode, any write operation command will be rejected by the server:

 	ssdb 127.0.0.1:8888> set a 2
 	client_error: Forbidden Command: set